Appdynamics/couchbase-monitoring-extension/README.md

 ##Contributing

-Always feel free to fork and contribute any changes directly via [GitHub](https://github.com/Appdynamics/couchbase-monitoring-extension).
+Always feel free to fork and contribute any changes directly here on GitHub.

 ##Community

-Find out more in the [AppSphere](http://appsphere.appdynamics.com) community.
+Find out more in the [AppSphere](http://appsphere.appdynamics.com/t5/eXchange/CouchBase---Monitoring-Extension/idi-p/5567) community.

 ##Support